MANA physicians and staff are taking safety precautions to protect the health of our patients to prevent the transmission of COVID-19.

 - Waiting rooms arranged for social distancing and traffic flow changed to limit exposure.
-Some clinics ask patients to check-in from their car instead of waiting in the lobby.

 Please be patient with our care team and know that your appointment may take longer than usual.
 We are doing our very best to stay on schedule and provide important health maintenance services while keeping our patients and staff safe.